Sailing yacht charter France Sardinia Corsica Italy Croatia Montenegro

 Any applicable taxes are extra.

-We use MYBA ( The Worldwide Yachting Association) agreement that is produced to standardize charter terms and protect the Charterer ( You) , the Owner, and the Agent/Broker.
+We use MYBA ( The Worldwide Yachting Association) agreements produced to standardize charter terms and protect the Charterer ( You) , the Owner, and the Agent/Broker.

 It has standard protections and escalation clauses in case any problems arise.